thunder913/Java-Side-Project/README.md

 # Java-Side-Project
-Softuni Exercises, written in Java.
+Softuni Exercises, written in Java and some unverisity works.